dave-lence/lendsqr-fp-news/README.md

 2. Set up Firebase App Distribution in the Firebase console for the lendsqr-fp-news project.

-3. Distribute the installable build via Firebase App Distribution to the email addresses umar@lendsqr.com and afolabi@lendsqr.com.
+3. Distribute the installable build via Firebase App Distribution to the email addresses.

 ### NOTE:
 Incase you run the application and you see an error regarding getting news, you would need an api key which i hid for security reasons.
 So you can reach me concerning api key.